-- We do not make awards to our NEOs solely based on retention or to replace awards that did not or are not expected to pay out. - We do not grant discretionary awards that are not substantiated by company and individual performance. - We do not allow "retesting" or use multiple one-year targets with our annual bonus awards that provide NEOs with more than one opportunity to receive the same payout. - We do not permit repricing of underwater stock options. - We do not accrue dividends or dividend equivalents on PSUs during the performance cycle - Pension and welfare benefits and perquisites are not a significant part of our NEOs' - NEO employment agreements do not provide for tax gross-ups. - We do not permit our NEOs to pledge our securities, hold securities in a margin account, or engage in hedging or similar transactions. - We do not provide any special benefits or compensation upon the death of an NEO. - Our employment agreements do not provide for tax gross-ups or include long-term compensation in the calculation of the amount of severance payable.
+- X We do not make awards to our NEOs solely based on retention or to replace awards that did not or are not expected to pay out. - X We do not grant discretionary awards that are not substantiated by company and individual performance. - We do not allow "retesting" or use multiple one-year targets with our annual bonus awards that provide NEOs with more than one opportunity to receive the same payout. - X We do not permit repricing of underwater stock options. - X We do not accrue dividends or dividend equivalents on PSUs during the performance cycle. - Pension and welfare benefits and perquisites are not a significant part of our NEOs' compensation. - X NEO employment agreements do not provide for tax gross-ups. - X We do not provide any special benefits or compensation upon the death of an NEO. - X We do not permit our NEOs to pledge our securities, hold securities in a margin account, or engage in hedging or similar transactions. - Our employment agreements do not provide for tax gross-ups or include long-term compensation in the calculation of the amount of severance payable.